-Fenofibrate at doses equivalent to 134 mg to 200 mg Fenofibrate Capsules per day has been associated with increases in serum transaminases [AST (SGOT) or ALT (SGPT)].
-In a pooled analysis of 10 placebo-controlled trials, increases to >3 times the upper limit of normal occurred in 5.3% of patients taking fenofibrate versus 1.1% of patients treated with placebo.
+Liver Function: Fenofibrate at doses equivalent to 134 mg to 200 mg fenofibrate per day has been associated with increases in serum transaminases [AST (SGOT) or ALT (SGPT)].
+In a pooled analysis of 10 placebo-controlled trials, increases to > 3 times the upper limit of normal occurred in 5.3% of patients taking fenofibrate versus 1.1% of patients treated with placebo.

 When transaminase determinations were followed either after discontinuation of treatment or during continued treatment, a return to normal limits was usually observed.
-The incidence of increases in transaminase related to fenofibrate therapy appear to be dose-related.
-In an 8-week dose-ranging study, the incidence of ALT or AST elevations to at least three times the upper limit of normal was 13% in patients receiving dosages equivalent to 134 mg to 200 mg Fenofibrate Capsules per day and was 0% in those receiving dosages equivalent to 34 mg to 67 mg Fenofibrate Capsules per day, or placebo.
+The incidence of increases in transaminase related to fenofibrate therapy appear to be dose- related.
+In an 8-week dose-ranging study, the incidence of ALT or AST elevations to at least three times the upper limit of normal was 13% in patients receiving dosages equivalent to 134 mg to 200 mg fenofibrate per day and was 0% in those receiving dosages equivalent to 34 mg or 67 mg of fenofibrate per day or placebo.
 Hepatocellular, chronic active and cholestatic hepatitis associated with fenofibrate therapy have been reported after exposures of weeks to several years.
 In extremely rare cases, cirrhosis has been reported in association with chronic active hepatitis.

 Regular periodic monitoring of liver function, including serum ALT (SGPT) should be performed for the duration of therapy with Fenofibrate Capsules, and therapy discontinued if enzyme levels persist above three times the normal limit.

-Fenofibrate, like clofibrate and gemfibrozil, may increase cholesterol excretion into the bile, leading to cholelithiasis.
+Cholelithiasis: Fenofibrate, like clofibrate and gemfibrozil, may increase cholesterol excretion into the bile, leading to cholelithiasis.
 If cholelithiasis is suspected, gallbladder studies are indicated.
-Fenofibrate Capsules therapy should be discontinued if gallstones are found.
+Fenofibrate capsule therapy should be discontinued if gallstones are found.

 The combined use of fibric acid derivatives and HMG-CoA reductase inhibitors has been associated, in the absences of a marked pharmacokinetic interaction, in numerous case reports, with rhabdomyolysis, markedly elevated creatine kinase (CK) levels and myoglobinuria, leading in a high proportion of cases to acute renal failure.

-The use of fibrates alone, including Fenofibrate Capsules, may occasionally be associated with myositis, myopathy, or rhabdomyolysis.
+The use of fibrates alone, including Fenofibrate Capsules may occasionally be associated with myositis, myopathy, or rhabdomyolysis.
 Patients receiving Fenofibrate Capsules and complaining of muscle pain, tenderness, or weakness should have prompt medical evaluation for myopathy, including serum creatine kinase level determination.
-If myopathy/myositis is suspected or diagnosed, Fenofibrate Capsules therapy should be stopped.
+If myopathy/myositis is suspected or diagnosed, fenofibrate capsule therapy should be stopped.